FrontFin/mesh-react-native-sdk/README.md

 ### Connect through `linkToken`
 The connection link token should be obtained from the [Get link token](https://docs.meshconnect.com/reference/post_api-v1-linktoken) endpoint.
 Request must be performed from the server side because it requires the client secret.
 You will get the response in the following format:
-You should use `content --> linkToken` from this response to run the `FrontFinance` component.
+You should use `content --> linkToken` from this response to run the `MeshConnect` component.

 here is an example http request using `request` API in JS:
 ```js